Exotically knotted disks and complex curves: Introduction

+To date, all earlier methods of constructing smoothly exotic surfaces $\surf,\surf' \subset X$ suffer from at least two of the following three limitations: (1) the surfaces have positive genus, (2) the topological isotopy is only ensured when $X \setminus \surf$ and $X \setminus \surf'$ have finite cyclic fundamental group, and (3) the surfaces $\surf$ and $\surf'$ are not \emph{both} symplectic.

-We conclude this introduction by comparing our proof of Theorem~\ref{thm:symp} with previous approaches to the construction of exotic smooth and symplectic surfaces.
-Our underlying topological construction of pairs of potentially exotic disks $D,D' \subset B^4$ is based on a variant of cork twisting, strengthening and systemizing an example of a related phenomenon found by Akbulut \cite{akbulut:zeeman}.
+Our underlying topological construction of pairs of exotic disks $D,D' \subset B^4$ is based on a variant of cork twisting, strengthening and systemizing an example of a related phenomenon found by Akbulut \cite{akbulut:zeeman}.
 In contrast with rim surgery, the explicit nature of this construction makes it simple to describe the resulting surfaces using a sequence of link diagrams.
-Under suitable conditions, we can apply results from \cite{hayden:stein} (see also \cite{etnyre-golla}) to realize the resulting disks $D$ and $D'$ symplectically in $(B^4,\omega_\st)$.
-We then obtain closed symplectic surfaces $S,S'$ by capping off these disks $D,D' \subset B^4$ with symplectic surfaces inside a larger Weinstein domain $X$.
-As mentioned above, the complements $X \setminus S$ and $X\setminus S'$ are distinguished using the adjunction inequality for embedded surfaces in Stein domains \cite{lisca-matic} and an analysis of the branched covers of $X$ along $S$ and $S'$.
+Under suitable conditions, we can apply results from \cite{hayden:stein} to realize the resulting disks $D$ and $D'$ symplectically in $(B^4,\omega_\st)$.
+We then obtain closed symplectic surfaces $\surf, \surf'$ by capping off these disks $D,D' \subset B^4$ inside a larger symplectic 4-manifold $X$.
+The complements $X \setminus \surf$ and $X\setminus \surf'$ are then distinguished using an adjunction inequality for embedded surfaces in Stein domains \cite{lisca-matic} and an analysis of the branched covers of $X$ along $\surf$ and $\surf'$.

-In contrast, the earlier strategy for constructing and detecting smoothly exotic 2-spheres in \cite{akbulut:2-spheres} and \cite{akmr:stable} is not well-suited to the symplectic setting, nor to the study of surfaces of positive genus.
-The underlying strategy, also applied earlier in \cite{ruberman:obstruction}, is based on the existence of homeomorphic but nondiffeomorphic 4-manifolds $X$ and $X'$ whose blowups $X \# \cp$ and $X' \# \cp$ are diffeomorphic.
-If $S$ and $S'$ denote the 2-spheres given by $\mathbb{C}P^1$ inside the $\cp$-summand of $X\# \cp$ and $X' \# \cp$, respectively, then there is a homeomorphism from $X \#\cp$ to $X' \# \cp$ carrying $S$ to $S'$.
-However, any diffeomorphism carrying $S$ to $S'$ would descend to a diffeomorphism of $X$ and $X'$ after blowing down the 2-spheres $S$ and $S'$ (which each have self-intersection $+1$), a contradiction.
+In contrast, the earlier strategy for constructing and detecting smoothly exotic 2-spheres in \cite{akbulut:2-spheres,akmr:stable} is not well-suited to the symplectic setting, nor to the study of surfaces of positive genus.
+The underlying strategy, also applied in \cite{ruberman:obstruction}, is based on the existence of exotic 4-manifolds $X$ and $X'$ whose blowups $X \# \cp$ and $X' \# \cp$ are diffeomorphic.
+If $\surf$ and $\surf'$ denote the 2-spheres given by $\mathbb{C}P^1$ inside the $\cp$-summand of $X\# \cp$ and $X' \# \cp$, respectively, then there is a homeomorphism from $X \#\cp$ to $X' \# \cp$ carrying $\surf$ to $\surf'$.
+However, any diffeomorphism carrying $\surf$ to $\surf'$ would descend to a diffeomorphism of $X$ and $X'$ after blowing down the 2-spheres $\surf$ and $\surf'$ (which each have self-intersection $+1$), a contradiction.

 In the symplectic setting, however, there can be no smoothly exotic symplectic 2-spheres of self-intersection $\pm 1$.
 Indeed, as mentioned above, any symplectic 2-sphere of self-intersection greater than $-2$ in a closed symplectic 4-manifold is unique up to isotopy in its homology class \cite[Proposition~3.2]{li-wu}.
 Moreover, it was pointed out to the author by T.-J. Li \cite{li:email} that this result can be extended to symplectic 4-manifolds with convex boundary using the tools surveyed in \cite[\S9]{wendl:book}.
 In theory, it remains possible that a pair of symplectic 2-spheres in a 4-manifold $Z$ could be distinguished by a \emph{rational} blowdown, which consists of replacing a tubular neighborhood of the 2-sphere with a rational homology ball that has the same boundary \cite{fs:blowdown}.
 Such a rational homology ball exists precisely when the 2-sphere has self-intersection $\pm1$ or $\pm 4$.
 While the case of self-intersection $-4$ is not ruled out above, the manner in which the gauge-theoretic invariants of $Z$ determine those of its rational blowdowns makes it difficult to distinguish the resulting 4-manifolds.